gristlabs/grainjs/docs/dispose.md

 this, you’d want each call to create and take ownership of the new resource, and clean up the previous one.
 For this, read on about Holders.

+As the recommended pattern, the static `create` method is available and recommended to create observables and computed observables:
+- `Computed.create(owner, ...)`, and
+- `Observable.create(owner, value)`.
+Disposing computed observables is important -- if not disposed, they continue to be subscribed to their dependencies.
+Disposing plain observables isn't strictly necessary, but still recommended, partly because disposing them is _sometimes_ important (e.g. when the contained value needs to be disposed, as described in [Disposable Values](more-observables.md#disposable-values)), and partly because it's easier to create things in the same consistent way than have to remember which objects are OK to treat differently.

 ## Holders

 If you need to replace an owned object, or release an object from disposal, or dispose it early, use a Holder: